General Industry Safety Training

 Personal Protective Equipment Specialist: Once someone completes our PES course, they’ll better understand protective equipment training requirements and how to apply PPE regulations.
 They’ll also know how to use and maintain PPE at their workplace.

 Workplace Ergonomics Specialist: Musculoskeletal disorders often result from jobs whose demands exceed employees’ physical capacity, with many workers in general industry suffering from them.
-Our WES certification can help an employee identify ergonomic risk factors that lead to MSDs and take action to correct them.
+Our WES course can help an employee identify ergonomic risk factors that lead to MSDs and take action to correct them.

-Walking-Working Surfaces and Fall Protection Specialist: Our WWS certification is crucial, as falling is one of the leading causes of injuries and fatalities at workplaces today.
+Walking-Working Surfaces and Fall Protection Specialist: Our WWS course is crucial, as falling is one of the leading causes of injuries and fatalities at workplaces today.
 Once students complete the course, they’ll be able to identify and appropriately act upon hazards.